 In January 2017, Fuchs made a debut at the famous Dakar Rally which took place in South America, driving the #323 HRX prepared by Wevers Sport.
 His best position was eighth after Stage 10.
 In the end, he was twelfth, what was the best ever result for some Peruvian driver at Dakar Rally.
 His navigator was Fernando Mussano.

 Fuchs returned to Dakar Rally in January 2018.
 This time, the event started in the Peruvian capital Lima.
 He was third after Stage 1 in a Borgward BX7, prepared by Wevers Sport, but didn't reach the finish two weeks later in Cordoba, Argentina.
-The 2019 Dakar Rally will take place on the Peruvian soil only and Nicolas Fucsh is already on the entry list with his #313 Borgward BX7.
+The 2019 Dakar Rally took place on the Peruvian soil only and Nicolas Fuchs finished 16th in the #313 Borgward BX7.

 Victory at Peru 6 Hours in 2016